zapper-95/behavioural-finance/README.md

 The code for this project can be run in `behavioural-finance.ipynb`

-Further analysis can be found in `data_insights.pdf`# behavioural-finance
+The analysis in the README can also be found in `data_insights.pdf`